tefkah/thesis-writing/Literature Notes/Dougherty (2020) - The Non-Ideal Theory of the AharonovBohm Effect.md

 noter_page: ""
 ---

-# The non-ideal theory of the AharonovBohm effect
+# Dougherty (2020) - The Non-Ideal Theory of the AharonovBohm Effect

 # Summary